CortexIntelligentAutomation/docs_v2022/content/en/docs/Tutorials/troubleshooting.md

 {{< param description >}}

-## Starting flow errors with FlowNotFound

-If you make a request to run a flow from the production environment you may encounter an error, see how to fix this with this video.
+## Errors when starting published flows

+When making requests to start published flows, you may encounter errors.
+The videos below will show you how to fix them.

+### FlowNotFound

 {{< youtube id="1vXswyCAfn4" >}}

-## Starting flow errors with InvalidInputVariables

-Take a tour of the different Variable errors that could occur in Cortex and how to resolve them.
+### InvalidInputVariables

 {{< youtube id="0KIksXI8NLU" >}}